Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 kubectl describe clusterrolebindings aad-pod-identity-mic
 ```

-Let's create a `RoleBinding` for our default service account for the view `ClusterRole`, and re-run the previous command.
+Let's create a `RoleBinding` for our default service account for the view `ClusterRole`, and rerun the previous command.

 ```powershell
 kubectl create rolebinding lab4-rolebinding --serviceaccount lab4:default --clusterrole view